-5.2.3 Academic: Administrative Staff ratio 2014/15
+5.2.3 Academic: Administrative Staff ratio by 2015/16

-Upon determination of the average academic staff: Administrative ration by June, 2015, based on the numbers, the ratio is 348/273 = 1.27.
-Based on assumptions of operation of a residential University with acceptable academic staff: student ration, an efficient institution is expected to have a ratio of 2 - 3.
-However, for an ODL institution there has not even fully operationalised the current optional establishments of the regional centres a target ration of 1.0 is seen to be acceptable if the right mix of the staff is deployed since currently, some low cadre staff appear to be in excess but all are encouraged to retrain based on self-sponsorship to ensure they are effectively deployed.
+Upon determination of the average academic: administrative staff ratio by June, 2016, the ratio is 340/307 = 1:1.
+Based on assumptions of operation in a residential University an acceptable academic staff: student ratio is expected to be 2:3.
+However, for an ODL institution there has not even fully operationalised the current optional establishments of the regional centres a target ration of 1.0 is seen to be acceptable if the right mix of the staff is deployed since currently, some low cadre staff appear to be in excess but all are encouraged to retrain based on self sponsorship to ensure they are effectively deployed.